-From all the health benefits of hibiscus tea, the one that is unanimous with other teas is the presence of antioxidants.
+Of all the health benefits of hibiscus tea, the one that is unanimous with other teas is the presence of antioxidants.
 Antioxidants are molecules that help fight against harmful compounds in the body known as free radicals.
 Free radicals are produced during many of the chemical processes that happen inside the body.
 By draining the free radicals from the body, antioxidants prevent the formation of disease which is commonly caused by the buildup of free radicals.

 2. Helps Lowering Blood Pressure

 One of the commonly known health benefits of hibiscus tea is its properties that help lower blood pressure.
 Several medical studies indicate that hibiscus extract with tea may help reduce both systolic and diastolic blood pressure.
 However, it is advised that hibiscus tea should not be consumed if a person is taking hydrochlorothiazide.
-Hydrochlorothiazide is a type of diuretic used to treat high blood pressure and may react with the tea.
+Hydrochlorothiazide is a type of diuretic used to treat high blood pressure and may react with tea.

-3. Helps in Boosting Liver Health
+3. Helps Boosting Liver Health

 Several studies surrounding this vibrant tea reveal that it may help boost liver health.
 The antioxidants present in hibiscus tea help the liver function efficiently and remain healthy.
-One of the health benefits of hibiscus tea that is still being studied in medical trials indicates that it directly filters out the free radicals produced from the liver.
+One of the health benefits of hibiscus tea that is still being studied in medical trials indicates that it directly filters out the free radicals produced by the liver.
 This, in turn, improves the functionality of the organ helping it filter out fat content and avoid liver failure.

 4. Aids in Lowering Blood Fat Content

 While lowering blood pressure is one of the prime health benefits of hibiscus tea, there is also one that helps in lowering blood fat content.
 In one study, 60 people with diabetes were given either hibiscus tea or black tea.
-After one month, those who drank hibiscus tea experienced increased “good” HDL cholesterol and decreased total cholesterol, “bad” LDL cholesterol and triglycerides.
+After one month, those who drank hibiscus tea experienced increased “good” HDL cholesterol and decreased total cholesterol, “bad” LDL cholesterol, and triglycerides.
 Several other studies indicate that reduced blood fat levels can further aid in the prevention of heart disease.

 5. Assists in Weight Management

 When it comes to the health benefits of hibiscus tea, it is hard to miss out on this one.
 For those who are religiously following a weight loss regime, this tea is a wonderfully hydrating drink.
-It is also believed that it lowers absorption of starch and glucose which helps avoid further weight gain.
-Hibiscus inhibits the production of amylase, that helps with the absorption of carbs and starch, thereby reducing the absorption of these elements more than required by the body.
+It is also believed that it lowers the absorption of starch and glucose which helps avoid further weight gain.
+Hibiscus inhibits the production of amylase, which helps with the absorption of carbs and starch, thereby reducing the absorption of these elements more than required by the body.

 6. Helps Lower Cholesterol

 The health benefits of hibiscus tea indicate that it has hypoglycemic and hypolipidemic effects.
-The hibiscus flower has polyphenolic acids, flavonoids and anthocyanins which all have antioxidant properties.
+The hibiscus flower has polyphenolic acids, flavonoids, and anthocyanins which all have antioxidant properties.
 These can be helpful in managing Dyslipidemia and obesity, which are majorly caused due to high cholesterol.

 7. Tempers Menstrual Pain